 1. What motivates me to be generous?
-Why do I care?

-e.g., to help my community to address a known problem; to catalyze social change; to promote family values; tax deductions.
+Why do I care? e.g., to help my community to address a known problem; to catalyze social change; to promote family values; tax deductions.
 2. Who were my roles models for generosity when I was young?
-What did I learn from them?

-e.g., maternal grandmother, a mentor or coach

-3. What life experiences have inspired my philanthropy?

-e.g., battling a disease; receiving financial assistance from others; observing extreme poverty

-4. What am I grateful for now?

-- 5. What is my definition of wealth with responsibility?
-What is the purpose of our wealth? - 6.
-Beyond money, are there other resources that I have given or could give? e.g., strategic advice, artistic skills, board service, personal or professional connections e.g., benefactor of the poor; patron of the arts; protector of civil liberties
+What did I learn from them? e.g., maternal grandmother, a mentor or coach 3.
+What life experiences have inspired my philanthropy? e.g., battling a disease; receiving financial assistance from others; observing extreme poverty 4.
+What am I grateful for now?
+5. What is my definition of wealth with responsibility?
+What is the purpose of our wealth?
+6. Beyond money, are there other resources that I have given or could give? e.g., strategic advice, artistic skills, board service, personal or professional connections 7.
+How would I like to be remembered? e.g., benefactor of the poor; patron of the arts; protector of civil liberties